ximinng/PyTorch-SVGRender/README.md

 <h2 align="center">Quickstart</h2>
 <p align="right"><a href="#ptsvg"><sup>▴ Back to top</sup></a></p>

-**SVGDreamer**, synthesizes SVGs in six styles based on text prompts:
+**SVGDreamer** generates various styles of SVG based on text prompts.
+It supports the use of six vector primitives, including Iconography, Sketch, Pixel Art, Low-Poly, Painting, and Ink and Wash.

 ```shell
 # iconography style: